 - Great filtering, so he would only receive or be woken up by truly critical alerts

-- Targeted notifications, so he and his would only receive alerts from systems they are in charge of
+- Targeted notifications, so he and his team would only receive alerts from systems that they are responsible for

 - Duty scheduling with ad-hoc stand-ins and automated alert routing, he could have used this when his son was sick

-- Maybe some “who’s on call” across the whole IT division to cross-check and communicate with other teams, ideally accessible from a mobile phone
+- Maybe, some “who’s on call” across the whole IT division to cross-check and communicate with other teams, ideally accessible from a cell phone

-- And acknowledgement so he could confirm alerts, annotate them and his boss would always be in the loop
+- And acknowledgements so he can confirm alerts, annotate them and his boss is always in the loop

-Mike has now much more of great family time – even with on-call duty
+Mike now actually enjoys his family time – even while being on-call